Krylov exponents and power spectra for maximal quantum chaos: an EFT approach: Introduction and motivation

 An important observation towards the central aim of this paper is that when restricting to maximally chaotic systems with $\lambda_L=2\pi T$, the bound in eq.~\eqref{eq:Kchabintro} reduces to stating that $\lambda_K=2\pi T$.
 The EFT provides an interesting framework to test this statement since by construction, the description only captures IR degrees of freedom and thus naturally features a UV cutoff.
 We will consider $0+1$ dimensional systems since the EFT is sharply formulated in this case and the OTOCs are shown to always feature maximal exponential growth $\lambda_L = 2\pi T$.

-Our strategy for testing this bound is to find two-point functions that satisfy the shift symmetry constraints, as well as a minimal set of physical requirements: KMS symmetry, reality, and unitarity.
+Our strategy for examining whether maximal chaos as seen through the OTOC implies maximal Krylov growth in the EFT is to find two-point functions that satisfy the shift symmetry constraints, as well as a minimal set of physical requirements: KMS symmetry, reality, and unitarity.
 For these solutions, we then compute the corresponding Lanczos coefficients.
 In the case where these coefficients are a smooth function of $n$, when extended from the integers to the reals, the asymptotic growth of the found $b_n$ determines the associated Krylov exponent $\lambda_K$~\cite{Parker:2018yvk}.
 A simple example that solves the shift symmetry constraints is the conformal correlator $g_{\hat{V}}(t) = \sinh^{-2\Delta_V} (\pi t/\beta)$.
 Its Lanczos coefficients are known: they are asymptotically linear, $b_n \sim \frac{\pi}{\beta}n$, giving $\lambda_K = 2\pi T = \lambda_L$ and thus this example satisfies the UOGH and the exponent bound eq.~\eqref{eq:Kchabintro}.
 However, not all solutions of the shift symmetry constraints that we construct satisfy the exponent bound.
 In particular, we find that, in the considered examples, the Krylov exponent $\lambda_K$ takes one of two values: $2\pi T$ or $\pi T$.
-The latter case, $\lambda_K=\pi T$, appears to be in tension with eq.~\eqref{eq:Kchabintro}, as well as with the argument for the bound given in~\cite{Gu:2021xaj} for a restricted class of models.
+The latter case, $\lambda_K=\pi T$, suggests that the shift symmetry is not enough to ensure maximal Krylov growth within our working assumptions.
+Moreover, we will comment on the possible tension with eq.~\eqref{eq:Kchabintro}, as well as with the argument for the bound given in~\cite{Gu:2021xaj} for a restricted class of models.
 However, as we will discuss in~\autoref{sec:interpr}, the argument of \cite{Gu:2021xaj} relies on a specific factorisation structure of the OTOC, which is not assumed in the EFT construction.
 Our result raises the possibility that the conjecture may be more sensitive to dynamical details than previously appreciated.